Leonard Boswell: Personal life

 Boswell was a member of the Community of Christ.
 He has been married to Dody Boswell since 1956; they have three children.
 He also had another daughter from previous marriage.
 Boswell operated a farm in Davis City that has been in his family for several generations.
 He was a member of the board of directors for the Decatur County farmer's cooperative from 1979 to 1993, serving for most of that time as president.

 In July 2011, Boswell and his family were the victims of a home invasion.
 At about 10:45 p.m. on July 16, an armed man came through the front door of Boswell's Iowa farmhouse, attacked his daughter, Cindy Brown, and demanded money.
 The Congressman struggled with the man until his grandson, Mitchell Brown, aimed a shotgun at the intruder, at which point the intruder fled the house into the surrounding fields.

 Boswell died in Des Moines, Iowa on August 17, 2018, after suffering from complications of pseudomyxoma peritonei, a rare form of cancer, for over 13 years.
 His wife, Dody, died eight days later on August 25, 2018, the day of his funeral.
+Her family said she died after suffering from a "prolonged illness".
 Both were interred at Rose Hill Cemetery, in Lamoni, Iowa.